NJ1219/Deep-Learning/README.md

 Using the above the following observations were made:

 > Which model has a lower loss?
     The LSTM model using the closing prices has lower loss.
 >
 > Which model tracks the actual values better over time?
->
+  The model using the closing price tracks the values a lot better based off the plot

 > Which window size works best for the model?
+  It was observed that the window size of 10 works the best
 - - -